rocketbot-cl/Google-SpreadSheets/README.md

 5. Write cells
 Write to a cell or range of cells in the selected Spreadsheet

+6. Format cells
+Change format of a cell or range of cells in the selected Spreadsheet

-6. Read cells
+7. Read cells
 Read a cell or range of cells from the selected Spreadsheet, example A1 or A1:B5

-7. Get sheets
+8. Get sheets
 Get list of sheets with their ID of the selected Spreadsheet

-8. Contar filas
+9. Contar filas
 Count the rows of the selected sheet

-9. Add column
+10. Add column
 Add Columns to Selected Spreadsheet

-10. Add row
+11. Add row
 Add rows to the selected Spreadsheet

-11. Delete column
+12. Delete column
 Delete a column from a selected Spreadsheet

-12. Delete row
+13. Delete row
 Delete a row from a selected Spreadsheet

-13. Filter data
+14. Filter data
 Filter data in the selected Spreadsheet

-14. Unfilter data
+15. Unfilter data
 Unfilter data in the selected Spreadsheet

-15. Get filtered cells
+16. Get filtered cells
 Get the filtered cells

+17. Duplicate sheet
+Duplicates the selected sheet to the same or another workbook

+18. Text to columns
+Splits a column of text into multiple columns, based on a delimiter in each cell.